codywall/archive-transformer/pages/2012-11-04-religion-peace-and-justice-middle-east-speaker-series.md

 ---
-layout: archive
-title: Religion, Peace and Justice in the Middle East speaker series
+title: Religion Peace and Justice in the Middle East speaker series
 date: November 4 2012
+slug: religion-peace-and-justice-in-the-middle-east-speaker-series
 ---